sindhuOsisoft/OCS-Docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/pi-to-ocs-data-transfers/transfer-data-to-ocs.md

    **Result:** If defined, the path(s) of any referenced AF element is listed.
 5. To view details for another AF element, click to deselect the currently selected element, then select a different element in the transfer list.
-6. Repeat step 4-5 as needed.
+6. Repeat step 5 as needed.
 7. Click the **View Details** button or **x** to close the **AF Element Information** pane.

 ## Build a PI points transfer list
 You build a PI points transfer list by setting query criteria and then selecting the desired PI points.
 A PI points transfer list may contain both implicit and explicit PI points.
-See [Overview of explicit vs. implicit PI points](#overview-of-explicit-vs.-implicit-pi-points) for more information.

 1. Click the **PI Point** **Search** tab.
    ![](..\..\images\pi-pt-search-tab.png)